 The CCS#2 annual external MIT was conducted during the reporting period with results submitted on March 30, 2022.
 The results of the temperature log indicate no fluid movement is occurring behind the casing indicating good well mechanical integrity.
-Continuous DTS monitoring of CCS#2 is ongoing and the 24-hour period for June 30, 2022 (end of the reporting period) is shown in Figure 9.
+Continuous DTS monitoring of CCS#2 is ongoing and Continuous DTS monitoring of CCS#2 is ongoing and the 24-hour period for June 30, 2022 is shown in Figure 10.
 The smooth temperature profile indicates good well integrity and no movement of fluids/CO2 behind the casing.

-Figure 9: CCS#2 DTS data in 3-dimensional view for last day of reporting period 06/30/2022.
+Figure 10: CCS#2 DTS data in 3-dimensional view for last day of reporting period 06/30/2022.